RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Default Lab Setup
 ^^^^^^^^^^^^^^^^^

-For each LAB area, the :tt:`PI` is the owner of the space.
+For each Lab area, the `PI` is the owner of the space.
 There are two Unix groups predefined for all labs:

   * :tt:`pi_lab`: only the lab owner is in this group